Andrew M. Kramer, MD

 Dr. Kramer’s work on QIS, however, was only part of his academic and policy career.
 An influential study he co-authored in the New England Journal of Medicine in 1990 described the impacts and implications of the Hospital Prospective Payment System on post-acute care settings.
 This study spurred two other major areas of his research: optimizing rehabilitation care and outcomes for older persons following acute events, and providing the necessary skilled services after acute care to reduce decline and readmission to hospital.
 In subsequent years, he published extensively in these areas including a landmark paper on outcomes and costs of rehabilitation published in the Journal of the American Medical Association in 1997.

 In his 28 years as a full-time faculty member, Dr. Kramer oversaw more than $80 million in research grants and founded a new Division of Health Policy and Research within CU’s Department of Medicine.
 He also co-founded the Hartford-Jahnigen Center of Excellence in Geriatric Medicine and served as its director for 10 years.
 This Center was the culmination of another of his interests: training and mentoring younger faculty in health care research in aging.
 In 2008, he became the first community research co-director for the National Institutes of Health’s Colorado Clinical Translational Sciences Institute, where he led the development of a program to translate research findings into clinical practice in Colorado communities.

-As CEO and founder of Providigm, LLC, Dr. Kramer is the visionary driving the science behind transforming research and policy into practical solutions that help providers deliver improved quality of care and enhance the lives of aging patients.
+As CEO and founder of Providigm, and lead of Providigm’s Research Team, Dr. Andy Kramer is the visionary driving the science behind transforming research and policy into practical solutions that help providers deliver improved quality of care and enhance the lives of aging patients.